 - Siouxland Mental Health Center, 712-252-3871.
 Offering Psychiatry, Therapy and Community Support services to all, regardless of ability to pay.

-Don’t congregate in large groups at the mall or in parks.
+Don’t congregate in large groups.
 Keep it to less than 10 people.
-Maintain a social distance of six feet.
+Maintain a social distance of six (6) feet.

 Don’t hoard things (ie. toilet paper, cleaning products, etc.)